diku-dk/dpp-e2024-pub/project-suggestions.md

 Bonus: if time permits, you may try to optimize the computation, e.g., by packing in a safe way several unit vectors into a denser representation that contains several one entries.

+## Batched Rank-k Search

+For those that have not chosen this problem in the PMPH course, you are welcome to solve [the rank-k search problem](material-projects/rank-search-k/Project-RankSearch-k.pdf).